Government Schemes for Women Entrepreneurs

 1. Stand-Up India

-Stand-Up India is a scheme launched by the Government of India aimed at promoting entrepreneurship among women and Scheduled Castes and Scheduled Tribes.
+Stand-Up India is a scheme launched by the Government of India aimed at promoting entrepreneurship among women and the Scheduled Castes and the Scheduled Tribes.
 The program seeks to provide financial support and facilitate access to loans for aspiring entrepreneurs to help them establish and expand their businesses.

 By fostering a conducive environment for these underrepresented groups, Stand-Up India encourages economic empowerment and contributes to inclusive growth within the country.
 The initiative creates job opportunities but also promotes innovation and self-reliance in the community.